cepdnaclk/cepdnaclk.github.io/sites/servers/README.md

 If you are working on a heavy CPU bound computation, use [aiken](./aiken/).
 [Kepler](./kepler/) would be suitable if you are working on deep learning because of better GPUs and ready made datasets on the server.

-### How can I conviniently run experiments and monitor progress on the server and remotely monitor them?
+### How can I conviniently run experiments on the server and remotely monitor them?

 Suggested solution: [Labml](https://github.com/lab-ml/labml) is an all in one solution for conducting, logging and monitoring NN based experiments on mobile/remote PC.